- Basement Moisture and Leaks

 Solutions to Basement Wall Instability

-If you’re noticing moisture in your basement, but the other signs of foundational instability haven’t appeared, take preventative measures.
+If you notice ongoing moisture issues but structural damage is still limited, taking preventive action can help stabilize basement walls and reduce further erosion.
 Exterior basement waterproofing doesn’t just prevent unwanted moisture, it also prevents continued erosion of your basement walls.
 That makes exterior basement waterproofing vital in the prevention of an unstable foundation.

 Call us at Leaquida Waterproofing if you want to know more about how to get exterior basement waterproofing.